 In some cases, the University may have to share information from your report.
-See the Policy to read about when the University is obliged to share information.
+Refer Section 2 of the Policy under 'Privacy and Confidentiality' to learn about when the University is obliged to share information.

 If there is no legal requirement to share information in your report, then it can only be shared with staff who need to know, so they can respond to the report.
 See the Procedure for more information about this.